wmay/dwnominate/README.md

 install_github("wmay/dwnominate")
 ```

 The fortran code disagrees with some MacOS gfortran compilers, which can be fixed by following the instructions [here](https://stackoverflow.com/questions/23916219/os-x-package-installation-depends-on-gfortran-4-8).
+Sometimes issues can also occur when using R GUIs.
+For best results run the code in a command line terminal.

 ## DW-NOMINATE
 Running DW-NOMINATE: